wp-plugins/audio-comments/readme.txt

 * Review and moderate audio comments from your WordPress backend just like any other comment.
 * Control the max record limit/comment for each user role (you can change it from your WordPress admin area)
 * Change the looks, language file, sound wave and more with the 11+ Audior options exposed in the WordPress backend
+* Display Audior in your Posts and Pages using the shortcode [audior]

 Other features include: